Villages with fortified churches in Transylvania: History

 The Saxon villages of Transylvania appeared in the twelfth century when the Kings of Hungary settled German colonists in the area.
 They had a special status among nations in the province and their civilisation managed to survive and thrive, forming a very strong community of farmers, artisans and merchants.
 Being situated in a region constantly under the threat of the Ottoman and Tatar invasions, they built fortifications of different sizes.
 The most important towns were fully fortified, and the smaller communities created fortifications centered on the church, where they added defensive towers and storehouses to keep their most valuable goods and to help them withstand long sieges.
-The churches were surrounded with fortification walls strenghtened by towers, creating church fortresses (Kirchenburgen in German), and sometimes the church buildings themselves were transformed into defendable forts (Wehrkirchen) by blocking unprotected openings and adding elements of military architecture to the houses of worship, such as towers (or additional floors to existing clocktowers), chemins de ronde, battlements, bretèches, loopholes, etc.
+The churches were surrounded with fortification walls strengthened by towers, creating church fortresses (Kirchenburgen in German), and sometimes the church buildings themselves were transformed into defendable forts (Wehrkirchen) by blocking unprotected openings and adding elements of military architecture to the houses of worship, such as towers (or additional floors to existing clocktowers), chemins de ronde, battlements, bretèches, loopholes, etc.